Stroller-Friendly Fukuoka with Kids: The Ultimate Family Walking Guide (2026)

 • Marine World Aquarium — Excellent stroller access throughout.

-• Boss E-Zo Fukuoka — Family-fun complex; stroller-OK except for VR sections.
+• Boss E-Zo Fukuoka — Family-fun complex; stroller-OK except for the VR sections.

 Stroller-Friendly Restaurants

 • Family chains with high chairs — Saizeriya, Joyfull, Bamiyan, Marugame Seimen.
-Stroller spaces and high chairs everywhere.
+Stroller space and high chairs everywhere.

 • Department store food halls — Daimaru, Mitsukoshi, Iwataya.
 Quiet, family-staffed.